-The Regional Environmental Council’s (REC) mission is to foster the creation of healthy homes, healthy workplaces, and healthy neighborhoods in Worcester’s most overburdened communities through programs and collaborations that advance environmental justice and community empowerment.
-The Garden Education Fellow will work directly and consistently with members of the YouthGROW program.
-YouthGROW is comprised of 32 teens between the ages of 14 and 18.
-The Fellow will be responsible for all academic engagement programming, particularly college access, for members of the YouthGROW program, an urban agriculture and youth employment program that serves teens ages 14 through high school graduation.
-They will also be responsible for supporting a network of 27 educational gardens in our school gardens network to be able to integrate school gardens into their curriculum.
-The Fellow will integrate these two projects by developing new program elements that will allows current YouthGROWers to support gardens at their schools, train them to deliver in class educational workshops on gardening, and create a sense of student ownership and expertise over gardens in Worcester.
+The Garden Education Fellow will work directly and consistently with members of YouthGROW, an urban agriculture and youth employment program that serves 34 low-income teens ages 14 through high school graduation.
+The Fellow will be responsible for all academic engagement programming, particularly college access, for members of the YouthGROW program.
+The Fellow will also be responsible for supporting a network of 25 educational gardens in our school gardens network to ensure school gardens are integrated into the curriculum.
+The Fellow will assimilate these two projects by continuing and enhancing program elements that allow current YouthGROWers to support gardens at their schools, train youth to deliver in-class educational workshops on gardening, and create a sense of student ownership and expertise over gardens in Worcester.

 St. Stephen's Youth Programs: Bella Vidana